 Let him know that voicing out his feelings is okay, but being disrespectful is not.
-Talk about some respectful ways to manage a situation, such as politely discussing with your child your rules about doing his homework.
+Talk about some respectful ways to manage a situation, such as politely discussing your child’s rules about doing his homework.

 Kids often get the idea of acting disrespectfully by observing their parents or someone they respect.

-One of the best things you can do to avoid defiant and disrespectful behavior is by displaying healthy anger management methods.
+One of the best things you can do to avoid defiant and disrespectful behavior is to display healthy anger management methods.
 Be courteous and polite in front of your kids even if you’re handling someone difficult and never speak negatively about other people behind their backs.